 If you have a dog, you may experience times when they just don’t want to leave your side.
 Maybe they sit at your feet, paw at you, and maybe even talk to you.
 Those adorable moments when they are laying at your feet are just another one of their many cute behaviors, right?
 While we enjoy those cozy nights with our pets right at our side, we tend to forget that there are instinctual reasons behind most of the things they do.

 Our pups are extremely devoted to us, and they show so in so many ways throughout the day.
-Their actions often speak volumes on how they are feeling, and have a deeply rooted reason that dates back to the wild dog.
+Their actions often speak volumes about how they are feeling, and have a deeply rooted reason that dates back to the wild dog.

 - 1 Why Dogs Love Your Feet

-- 2 Should I allow this habit?
+- 2 Should I Allow This Habit?

 - 3 Final Thoughts